kashwy/ClickHouse-Development/develop/upgrade-icu/upgrade-submodule-icu.md

 ##  Background

-The are Vulnerabilities in some submodules, and the soubmodules need to upgrade to lateset version.
-Here is the infor about the submodule
+The are Vulnerabilities in some submodules, and the soubmodules need to upgrade to latest version.
+Here is the info about the submodule

 |ClickHouse effected?	|Vulnerability ID	|Library|	Source File	|Severity| upgrade to |
 |----|----|----|----|----|----|